-It’s a new day.
-I started the Clouds 365 Project on July 1, 2009, and on June 30—four years or 1460 days later—the Clouds 365 Project will end, allowing my cloud and weather photography to grow in new ways.
-It’s bittersweet, saying goodbye to the rules and routine of Clouds 365.
+I started the Clouds 365 Project on July 1, 2009, and on June 30, 2014 —FIVE years or 1825 days later — Clouds 365 Project will end, allowing my cloud and weather photography to grow in new ways.
+It’s difficult and bittersweet, saying goodbye to the routine of Clouds 365.
 And I won’t really be saying goodbye.
 After all, clouds are imprinted on my mind and deeply rooted in my life and the life of my family.
 Every day will find me carrying my camera and looking up at the sky.
 And I will continue to share images through Facebook, Google+, and kellydelay.com regularly.

 I’m proud of what the Clouds 365 Project has accomplished, for me and for the community.
 Because of the work I started in Clouds 365, I have become an environmental/ weather photographer.
 It’s who I am now.
 And I’m grateful for what you’ve done for me as well.
 You have pushed me, and you have made me a better person, artist and photographer.